 Among the Center's offerings are individual career counseling, drop-in hours, a career resource library with an extensive collection of publications and online services, assistance with preparing resumes or graduate school applications, interviewing preparation including a practice interview program, interviews with companies/organizations visiting campus, job and internship fairs, and special workshops and career events.
-The Hart Career Center incorporates technology in the delivery of its services including Titan CareerLink, an online database of internship and job opportunities.
+The Hart Career Center incorporates technology in the delivery of its services including Handshake, an online database of internship and job opportunities.

 The Hart Career Center promotes the practical application of the University's liberal arts curriculum by providing students with numerous career engagement opportunities.
 Internship opportunities and job shadowing experiences, available locally and throughout the United States, introduce students to a variety of career options and enhance their job readiness.
-The Freeman Asia Internship Program provides students with the opportunity to intern in various locations including Hong Kong, Japan, the Philippines, and Thailand.
 Active and engaged alumni provide current students the opportunity to interact with professionals in a variety of career fields willing to assist them in the career development process.